-- our ability to retain or recruit key employees; - our ability to grow distribution channels and partner ecosystems; - our anticipated capital expenditures, liquidity, and our estimates regarding our capital requirements; - our ability to integrate proprietary and third-party sensor data; - our ability to add new satellites to commercial operations; - our ability to invest in our software, research and development capabilities; - our ability to grow a third-party developer community; - our ability to expand our services and offerings to customers both domestically and internationally; - our ability to continue delivering data in a cost-effective manner; - our ability to maintain and protect our brand; - our ability to expand within our current customer base; - our ability to compete with legacy satellite imaging providers and other emergent geospatial intelligence providers; - our ability to maintain intellectual property protection for our products or avoid or defend claims of infringement; - our ability to comply with laws and regulations applicable to our business; - our expectations about market trends and needs; - our estimates of market growth, future revenue, expenses, cash flows, capital requirements and additional financing; - the volatility of the trading price of our common stock; - the performance of our Spectra AI platform; - our plans for our next generation satellites ("Gen-3"); - the impact of local, regional, national and international economic conditions and events; - the effect of COVID-19 on the foregoing; and - other factors including but not limited to those detailed under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021 and filed by us with the Securities and Exchange Commission (the "SEC") on March 31, 2022.
+- our ability to retain or recruit key employees; - our ability to grow distribution channels and partner ecosystems; - our anticipated capital expenditures, liquidity, and our estimates regarding our capital requirements; - our ability to integrate proprietary and third-party sensor data; - our ability to add new satellites to our commercial operations; - our ability to invest in our software, research and development capabilities; - our ability to grow a third-party developer community; - our ability to expand our services and offerings to customers both domestically and internationally; - our ability to continue delivering data in a cost-effective manner; - our ability to maintain and protect our brand; - our ability to expand within our current customer base; - our ability to compete with legacy satellite imaging providers and other emergent geospatial intelligence providers; - our ability to maintain intellectual property protection for our products or avoid or defend claims of infringement; - our ability to comply with laws and regulations applicable to our business; - · our expectations about market trends and needs; - our estimates of market growth, future revenue, expenses, cash flows, capital requirements and additional financing; - our expectations regarding our ability to progress toward becoming operating cash flow positive; - our ability to manage the timing of capital expenditures to allow for additional flexibility to optimize our long-term liquidity requirements; - our ability to optimize our cash spend to meet short and long-term operational needs; - the volatility of the trading price of our common stock; - the performance of our Spectra AI platform; - our plans and expectations for our next generation satellites ("Gen-3"); - the impact of local, regional, national and international economic conditions and events; - the effect of COVID-19 on the foregoing; and - other factors including but not limited to those detailed under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021 and filed by us with the Securities and Exchange Commission (the "SEC") on March 31, 2022.

 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in Part I, Item 1A.
-"Risk

-Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for us to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the forward-looking events and trends discussed in this Quarterly Report on Form 10-Q may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+In light of these risks, uncertainties and assumptions, the forward-looking statements.